adam-djangophi/affordabilty-test/README.md

 once there you will need run the CalculateAffordabilityCommand command as such:

-`calculate:affordability`
+`php artisan calculate:affordability`

-`calculate:affordability 1000` - where 1000 is the current rent
+`php artisan calculate:affordability 1000` - where 1000 is the current rent

 ## Tests